-The rules listed below explicitly address legal parts and materials and how those parts and materials may be used on a 2020 ROBOT.
-A ROBOT is an electromechanical assembly built by the FIRST Robotics Competition team to play the current season's game and includes all the basic systems required to be an active participant in the game -power, communications, control, BUMPERS, and movement about the field.
+The rules listed below explicitly address legal parts and materials and how those parts and materials may be used on a RAPID REACT ROBOT.
+A ROBOT is an electromechanical assembly built by the FIRST Robotics Competition team to play the current season's game and includes all the basic systems required to be an active participant in the game -power, communications, control, BUMPERS, and movement about the FIELD.
+A BUMPER is a protective assembly designed to attach to the exterior of the ROBOT and constructed as specified in BUMPER Rules.